Everyone has a story to tell. It just might be that some people’s stories are more complicated than others.

 Hear what other members of society had to say when watching the documentary for the first time.

-Watch the first installment, Samples of Society: Metamorphosis a Pilot to the series here on the Lush Player.
+Watch the first instalment, Samples of Society: Metamorphosis a Pilot to the series here.
 The rest of the episodes will be released Summer 2017.
 Follow along with Gorilla Arthouse and their social channels for updates on these characters and their incredible stories.